wdthirty/trenchws-launchpad/README.md

 # trenchws-launchpad

-A decentralized token launchpad built on Solana, powered by Meteora's Dynamic Bonding Curve (DBC) protocol.
-Users can create, discover, and trade tokens with automatic graduation to Meteora's AMM when the bonding curve threshold is reached.
+A Solana token launchpad powered by Meteora's Dynamic Bonding Curve.
+Create coins, trade them on the curve, and watch them graduate to Meteora's AMM once the bonding curve fills up.

 ---